Arcserve ShadowXafe With Wasabi

 The section below outlines how to configure Wasabi's Immutable object lock feature for ShadowXafe backups.
 To protect the backups from ransomware events, this implementation utilizes the object lock capabilities offered by Wasabi, which means the Compliance mode setting and the required retention periods will be set ONLY on Wasabi.

-NOTE: ShadowXafe product line DOES NOT support S3 object lock API, Wasabi's object lock feature is leveraged to create an immutable backup.
+Note: ShadowXafe product line DOES NOT support S3 object lock API, Wasabi's object lock feature is leveraged to create an immutable backup.

-To configure Wasabi's object lock enabled bucket for ShadowXafe backups, please follow the instructions below
+To configure Wasabi's object lock-enabled bucket for ShadowXafe backups, please follow the instructions below

-38. Configure the Object Lock mode and the required retention period by following the Steps 1-4 in the article - How do I set Object Lock Bucket Settings?
+34. Configure the Object Lock mode and the required retention period by following Steps 1-4 in the article "How do I set Object Lock Bucket Settings?"

-40. You are now ready to use this storage target in your Protection flows as outlined in the section for Configuring Wasabi as a Storage (above).
-Note to configure the Keep every snapshot(days) value higher than the retention period set in Wasabi bucket.
+36. You are now ready to use this storage target in your Protection flows as outlined in the section for Configuring Wasabi as a Storage (above).
+Note: To configure the Keep every snapshot (days) value, set it higher than the retention period set in the Wasabi bucket.

 OL-ret.png